Occupational Accident Coverage: Is it Worth Getting the Insurance?

 - Passenger accident and non-occupational coverages

-The best thing employers can do is shop around.
+The best thing employers can do to check occupational accident insurance costs is to shop around.
 In a competitive industry, companies may offer lower premium rates to build a larger customer base.